arfc/pride/data_processing/assumptions.md

 This file summarizes all the values in the .sql files and where they were calculated in the repo.

+# MinCapacity

+`MinCapacity` doesn't have any entries.
+It should remain like that.

+# MinActivity

+* IMPSOL:
+	* 2021: 6.88 GWh
+	* 2022-2045: 24.69 GWh

+These numbers are not explicitly calculated anywhere in the repo.
+Where did these numbers come from?

+# MaxCapacity

+* IMPELEC: 120 MWe.
+I [Roberto] believe this should be removed.
+* TURBINE: 85 MWe.
+This is Abbott's max electrical capacity [1].
+Is it specified anywhere in the repo?
+This is a valid constraint.
+* NBINE: 400 MWe.
+I [Roberto] believe this should be removed.

+# MaxActivity

+`MaxActivity` doesn't have any entries.
+It should remain like that.

 # Demand

 * UELC: